Upgrade bash to 4.0 in Mac OS X

 $ ./configure && make && sudo make install

-On my system (Leopard + Xcode) I had no trouble compiling.
-The binary is installed at /usr/local/bin/bash.
+.
 You can also install via MacPorts or Fink, I imagine, but I try to do these things myself when possible, if only for the sake of transparency.$ sudo bash -c "echo /usr/local/bin/bash >> /private/etc/shells"

 Now open a new shell (restarting Terminal.app will do, or just Cmd-N for a new window) and make sure your changes took:[ian@iansmbp] ~/> echo $SHELL